Cheapest Places in the UK to Buy 3 Bedroom Houses (2017)

 3. Rhondda, Glamorgan

 In the Welsh Rhondda Valley, an area of outstanding charm and natural beauty, a three-bedroom terraced home can be purchased for around £40,000.
 My search revealed several houses in Tonypandy and Maerdy, Ferndale, for around £45,000, and there were a number of others, all advertised as being in good order, in the £45,000 to £55,000 price range.
+There are also numerous properties up for auction, some listed with start prices in the £20,000s.
 Some of the locations listed in this price bracket are Treherbert, Tonypandy, Maesteg and Port Talbot.
 This region has shown a steady rise in prices over the five years since I first compiled this list, although it still represents exceptional value compared to other parts of the UK

 The Rhondda Valley was once famed for its many coal mines, but the closure of many local pits in the 1990s left a legacy of high unemployment.
 The plethora of low-priced homes for sale in this region is a reflection of the pain that these communities continue to feel.
 Served by the Taff Vale railway line, Tonypandy is the principle town of the Rhondda Valley, and has the greatest employment opportunities.